tat1218/Alternative-Inference-for-Clients-Video/README.md

 # DNN-server-module
--server-client connection model\n
+-server-client connection model

--client send video to server, then receive inference result.\n -server receive each frame and apply DNN model to frame, then send result to client.\n
+-client send video to server, then receive inference result.

+-server receive each frame and apply DNN model to frame, then send result to client.

 # environment
 - opencv 4.4.0